Shreemadhi-B/Gitinsight/README.md

 # GitInsight

-GitInsight is an AI-powered GitHub repository analysis tool that enables users to ask natural language questions about any public repository and receive answers grounded in actual commit history.
-It combines retrieval-augmented generation with agent-based workflows to deliver meaningful, context-aware insights into codebases.
+AI-powered GitHub repository analysis using retrieval-augmented generation and agent-based workflows.

 ---

 ## Overview

-Understanding a new or large repository can be time-consuming.
-GitInsight simplifies this process by allowing users to interact with repositories conversationally.
-Instead of manually browsing commits and files, users can ask questions and receive precise answers derived directly from repository data.
+GitInsight enables users to interact with GitHub repositories using natural language.
+Instead of manually browsing commits, files, and contributors, users can ask questions and receive answers grounded in actual repository data.

+The system combines retrieval mechanisms with large language models to provide context-aware insights into codebases.

+---

+## Motivation

+Understanding unfamiliar or large repositories is often slow and inefficient.
+Developers must manually inspect commits, trace file changes, and interpret project structure.

+GitInsight addresses this problem by allowing users to query repositories conversationally and obtain precise, data-backed answers derived from commit history.

 ---